MatSFT/EnterpriseBotFrameworkAppStarter/README.md

 ## What is this?

 This is a very simple sample for building a bot that can work with BotFramework and Microsoft Teams specifically.
-Take a look at the config.ts file for possible configuration options.
+Take a look at the [Config.ts](https://github.com/MattSFT/BaseHelloApp/blob/master/src/Config/Config.ts) file for possible configuration options and how they are pulled in by the app.
+You should be able to deploy this directly to an azure App Service if you configure the options in the environment first.